 “The criminals read through the contact’s historical correspondence with an employee at the studio, learnt the typical tone and style of their conversations, and sent a plausible reply to the employee’s latest email.”

 Jonny.
 There are better ways to collate and share management information, using a central system.
 Most directors are familiar with board portals or board management software, and the convenience they bring.
 But, beyond the time gains, they also come with security benefits:

-- Secondly, because automated processes mean fewer slip-ups.
-Even a minuscule chance to email a confidential attachment to the wrong person becomes likely when you manually send hundreds of messages to prepare each pack.
+- Secondly, automated processes mean fewer slip-ups.
+Even a minuscule chance to email a confidential attachment to the wrong person becomes statistically likely when you manually send hundreds of messages to prepare each pack.
 Portals give greater control over who can see what, when, and what they can do.
 They also include secure collaboration tools.

-- And finally, because they let you fix the mistakes that slip through.
+- And finally, they let you fix the mistakes that slip through.
 With a portal, you can change things after the fact (e.g. remove data that shouldn’t be there), and get a log of who saw what.
 Whereas, once an email is sent, you have no control anymore, and there’s no telling who’s read it or transferred it to whom.

 You might think a shared drive, set up by your IT team, will work just as well — and it’s better than emails, of course!
 But, while it may do the trick within your team, it won’t work with a board that, by definition, partially consists of outsiders to the business.

 Steve.
 No matter if you’re looking for a portal, a videoconferencing solution, or collaboration tools, a good place to begin is simply to ask for credentials.
 Not all are equal, so know the key certifications to look for, that, in essence, guarantee a set of best practices — such as ISO 27001 (with a scope that covers their business and the services they provide you, not that of the data centre provider they use), ISO 9001, and Cyber Essentials Plus.